 Of course, profitability remains a considerable influence on investor decision-making, but an increasing number are also motivated by the impact of their actions beyond the bottom line – they want to know the companies they support are working to make the world a better place or, in the least, not to make matters worse.

 This shifting mindset can be seen clearly in the ever-growing presence of ESG, impact, ethical, sustainable, responsible, and ‘green’ funds within the market.
 In fact, according to Morningstar’s Global Sustainable Fund Flows report for Q4 2021, global ESG fund assets increased to $2.74 trillion in December 2021, from $1.65 trillion at the end of 2020.

-Given the likelihood that you will soon find clients expressing their interest in this area (if they haven’t already), we’ve put together a jargon-busting, three-point guide to ESG investing.
+Given the likelihood that you will soon find clients expressing their interest in this area (if they haven’t already), we’ve put together a quick, jargon-busting guide to ESG investing.
 We hope it will help you to communicate the core themes and intentions of this investment approach.